cxinsys/lpf/README.md

 ## Installation

-:snake: [Anaconda](https://www.anaconda.com) is recommended to use and develop LPF.
+- :snake: [Anaconda](https://www.anaconda.com) is recommended to use and develop LPF.
+- :penguin: Linux distros are tested and recommended to use and develop LPF.

 ### Anaconda virtual environment